Free Shipping on orders over $99 (US only!)

 There's a variety of ways to use water fountain accessories.
 We'll provide you some insight on how to get the best usage from your fountain with our water fountain accessory tips.

-Fountain Accessories Tip #1: How to Clean a Foutain Pump
+Tip #1: How to Clean a Fountain Pump

 Having trouble keeping your fountain pump running smoothly and efficiently?
 There could be a nasty build-up of algae, dirt and debris blocking water from flowing freely through the pump.
 When learning how to clean a fountain pump, vinegar is a better solution than any soap and water.